-(2) 3 stage mast (TF mast)
+(1) 3 stage mast (TF mast)

-- Remove the carriage assembly and move it to one side. - 2 Loosen and remove hexagon bolt securing bottom cylinder from outer mast. - 3 Loosen and remove band and special washers securing lift cylinders to middle mast.
-Remove the spring pin. - 4 Attach chains or sling to the inner and middle mast section at top crossmember.
+- 1 Remove the carriage assembly and move to one side. - (2) Loosen and remove hexagon bolt securing bottom cylinder from outer mast. - 3 Loosen and remove bolts and special washers securing lift cylinders to middle mast. - 4 Attach chains or sling to the inner and middle mast section at top crossmember.
 Using an overhead hoist, slowly raise the uprights high enough to clear lift cylinder. - 5 After lowering the lift cylinder rods, and disconnecting lift cylinder hose, tilt the lift cylinders LH and RH and tie them with ropes to the outer mast. - 6 Using the overhead hoist raise inner and middle masts.
 Place 4 inch block of wood under the free lift cylinder bracket of the inner mast then lower mast sections (this will create slack in the chains). - 7 Remove retaining rings securing chain sheaves to sheave support brackets.
 While support chains, remove chain sheaves and let chains hang free.
-The upper outer and lower middle mast rollers and back up liners are now exposed. - 8 Using a player, remove load rollers from load bracket.
+The upper outer and lower middle mast rollers and back up liners are now exposed. - 8 Using a pryer, remove load rollers from load bracket.
 Remove back up liners and shims. - 4 Attach chains or sling to the middle mast section at top crossmember.
-Using an overhead hoist, slowly raise the middle mast until top and bottom rollers are exposed. - 10 Using a pryer, remove load rollers from load roller bracket. - Thoroughly clean, inspect and replace all worn or damaged parts. - Reverse the above procedure to assemble.
+Using an overhead hoist, slowly raise the middle mast until top and bottom rollers are exposed. - 1 Using a player, remove load rollers from load roller bracket. - 1 Thoroughly clean, inspect and replace all worn or damaged parts. - Provide the above procedure to assemble.
 Refer to MAST LOAD ROLLER ADJUSTMENT paragraph.